Cleanup & Improvement Project

 2. Renovate the existing pool & clubhouse

-We have just completed the renovation and reopening of the De Anza pool and hot tub.
-We hope to open the clubhouse shortly.
+Update: We have completed the renovation and reopening of the De Anza pool and hot tub.
+The clubhouse with game room is also open to our guests.

 3. Open coastal bike and pedestrian paths

-This effort will expand opportunities for the public to connect with nature.
-The existing bike paths will be repaired, expanding the 19 miles of Mission Bay Park pathways.
-This will enhance opportunities for people to enjoy this part of the Bay, improving connectivity throughout the entire park.
+This effort has expanded opportunities for the public to connect with nature.
+The existing bike paths are repaired, expanding the 19 miles of Mission Bay Park pathways.
+This enhances opportunities for people to enjoy this part of the Bay, improving connectivity throughout the entire park.

-This effort can increase the number of campsites for the public to enjoy affordable overnight accommodations.
-The campsites will utilize existing home spaces and utilities, efficiently repurposing existing infrastructure.
+This effort has increased the number of campsites for the public to enjoy affordable overnight accommodations.
+The campsites utilize existing home spaces and utilities, efficiently repurposing existing infrastructure.

-Mission Bay RV Resort looks forward to continuing to work closely with the Coastal Commission staff to schedule a new hearing date as soon as possible.
+Mission Bay RV Resort has begun the remediation and removal of the mobile homes.
+We are starting in the section closest to the golf course and will move toward Mission Bay as we progress.
 We are grateful for the overwhelming support we have received for the project from the public and supporters like Friends of Campland.

 If you would like to support the De Anza Cove Clean-up Project and receive updates, including future plans, join us now!